-In my opinion, there are two aspects that make data warehousing of HR data, and therefore, people analytics, remarkably complex and elusive.
+In our opinion, there are two aspects that make data management, warehousing, and reporting of HR data, and therefore, people analytics, remarkably complex and elusive.

 1. HRIS systems store transactions much differently than what is needed for reporting

 Transactional systems have databases that are built to store and retrieve a transaction in the most efficient way possible - not to aggregate data for reporting.
 If someone was adding a bunch of transactions to an HRIS (e.g., bringing on summer hires), the technical result will be the addition of numerous rows to the database - something that an HRIS is set up to do.